Asymptotics of uniformly random lozenge tilings of polygons. Gaussian free field: Completing the proofs

-By the nature of our paths (on Fig.~\ref{fig:GFF_paths}), the points $(t_{i\pm1},u_{i\pm1})$ are sufficiently far from $(x_i,m_i)$.
-Thus, we may use Proposition \ref{prop:4summands} and Corollary \ref{cor:K_expansion_shifted} and write (here and below $\delta>0$ is sufficiently small and fixed)
+By the nature of our paths (on Figure~\ref{figGFFpaths}), the points $(t_{i\pm1},u_{i\pm1})$ are sufficiently far from $(x_i,m_i)$.
+Thus we may use Proposition \ref{prop4summands} and Corollary \ref {corKexpansionshifted} and write (here and below $\delta>0$ is sufficiently small and fixed)

 Here and below $\circlearrowleft$ denotes all additional terms (there are 12 of them in the above formula) which are obtained by replacing $\om(i-1)$ and/or $\om(i+1)$ by the corresponding complex conjugate points.